lindsaykwardell/starcomgame.com/rules/etc/additional-rules.md

 Note that for the purposes of drawing cards, a player may still choose the domain of a system under siege.

+## Turn Order

+If there are more than two players in a game, players will take turns in a clockwise order.
+The same applies for performing any actions, such as playing Commands, taking turn actions, or activating abilities (see [Responses](/etc/additional-rules.html#responses)).

+## Targeting

+Ships and stations can only target in their current system.
+If an ability on a card says that a ship or station you control does something to another ship, this same rule applies.
+Any card that refers to “target ship or station” (or similar) may perform its action in any system.

-## Fighters
+## Vessels

-Fighters are small, single-occupant ships that are unable to jump or support themselves.
-You may only control a number of fighters equal to your total development count, and you may only have a number of fighters in a system equal to its development level.
-Fighters are unable to participate in a siege (see [Siege](/etc/additional-rules.html#siege)).
-Treat fighters as having a jump distance of 0.
-If a card says that a ship may perform a jump outside of its normal ability, that card applies to fighters as well (for example, [Jump Nexus](https://www.starcomgame.com/card-database?selectedCard=Jump_Nexus) or [Enhanced Jump Drive](https://www.starcomgame.com/card-database?selectedCard=Enhanced_Jump_Drive)).

-If a fighter is abandoned (only fighters remain in a system you do not control) at the start of your turn, and remains abandoned at the end of your turn, it is destroyed.
+Some cards refer to vessels.
+A vessel is either a ship or station.